sankethj/z-cam/README.md

 - If you go through the code, there is both GET and POST requests made.
 - GET request will provide you the Clients' ip address, User-Agent details and it will be saved in the file called myfile.txt
 - POST request will provide you the Clients' Base64 encoded Cam image data and it will be decrypted and stored as image file in capture directory
-- I used pyngrok (the wrapper of ngrok), to create https tunnel.
+- I used pyngrok (the wrapper of ngrok), to create https tunnel and bitly to shorten the tunneled URL

 ## CONTACT
 [![Telegram](https://img.shields.io/badge/TELEGRAM-CHANNEL-blue?style=for-the-badge&logo=telegram)](https://t.me/Team_ETF)
 [![Twitter](https://img.shields.io/badge/TWITTER-SANKETHZ4N-blue?style=for-the-badge&logo=twitter)](https://twitter.com/SankethZ4N)

+## WARNING :
+**This tool is only for educational purposes.
+If you use this tool for other purposes except educational we will not be responsible in such cases.**